-Above all, we felt the need at least to reference these subjects in passing, as they are important indicators of progress that have a significant place in a Genuine Progress Index.
+Above all, we felt the need at least to reference these subjects in passing, as they are important indicators of progress that have a significant place in the Genuine Progress Index.
 For example, from a sustainability perspective, which is a defining feature of the GPI, the capacity to manage government debt and assets effectively and to use public borrowing wisely to invest in essential infrastructure has a direct impact on the wellbeing of future generations.
 Just as with private households, the prudent public use of loans to build useful assets can serve the long-term public interest and enhance the wellbeing of future generations.
+Poor management of government debt has a direct and adverse impact on the financial security of citizens and on the wellbeing of future generations that may suffer from reduced services and decaying infrastructure as governments struggle to meet massive debt-servicing charges.
+Similarly, business bankruptcies threaten jobs and also undermine the financial security of households.
+For these reasons and more, the government and business dimensions of debt and asset management are intimately related to household financial security.